-Stephen Lake, Co-Founder, Thalmic Labs
+Stephen Lake, CEO, Thalmic Labs

 Stephen Lake was named one of Canada’s Top 20 under 20 in 2007 and one of the Next 36 entrepreneurial leaders of Canada in 2011.
 He has a degree in Mechatronics Engineering from the University of Waterloo, a certificate in Entrepreneurship from the University of Toronto, and has studied as a visiting scholar at the Swiss Federal Institute of Technology Zurich (ETH Zurich).
 He

 was an entrepreneur from a young age, and considers MYO the latest addition to years and years of building things.

 Michael is the co-founder and CEO of Vidyard – a platform designed to solve the problem of implementing Video into your landing pages.
 This is done by leveraging video analytics, video SEO and call to action integration in order to enable and improve conversion.
 Vidyard emerged from the Summer 2011 class at Y Combinator and is now serving hundreds of businesses worldwide.
 Prior to building Vidyard, Michael co-founded Redwoods Media, a firm specializing in the creation of promotional video content designed to entice and engage potential customers.